 This page describes the principles that guide Undisciplining the Victorian Classroom as a whole and determine its processes as a digital project that collaborates with individuals and institutions around the world.

-- foster the application of innovative, interdisciplinary teaching approaches to Victorian-era literatures and cultural objects of all kinds, and
+- Foster the application of innovative, interdisciplinary teaching approaches to Victorian-era literatures and cultural objects of all kinds;

 Our Mission In Practice

 Below is an elaboration of how we strive to enact our mission and put it into practice.
 The values articulated in the statement above undergird all our processes for curating our content, for working together, and for deciding how concepts and information will be presented.
 Undisciplining the Victorian Classroom is dedicated to researching and implementing practices that will best support our mission and the values of antiracism.
 We are always open to learning from feedback and bringing the site into better alignment with our values.

 In every decision we make, we engage in a process of detailed and reflective conversation and make every effort to reach consensus, building a collaborative model of community based on care.
 As a form of knowledge building that seeks to destabilize central authority, collaboration has been the best approach for imagining antiracist possibilities for our field, particularly at a time when universities run on the labor of undervalued scholars and contingent faculty who are rendered disposable.
 By centering dialogue and coalition-building in our process, we are working to establish a broad community that celebrates different forms of interdisciplinary expertise and provides care and support for each person involved in the project.